Preparation for Take-Home Assignments

 -

 Mathematical formulas, if not handwritten, are best encoded in LaTeX.
-Typesetting them in Word takes too long.
+Typesetting them in Word takes too long and the result is not good.

 - To write ILP models in Latex you can use one of the following templates: